updated on:

 Here are several data visualization design tips for the right color usage.

-1. Don’t distract customer focus by using too many colors.
+1. Don’t distract customers' focus by using too many colors.
 Apply no more than six colors in one layout.
-Use color accents (for data you want to highlight) and neutral colors (for the rest of the data) to create contrast and emphasis.
+Use color accents to highlight key findings and neutral tones for secondary information.
+This approach is especially important when comparing multiple categories, where excessive color variation can create confusion instead of clarity.

 3. Mind color associations.
 Data visualization designers employ colors to facilitate comprehension and trigger associations.
 For instance, when showing some Facebook statistics, people often use blue color, while pink-purple is mostly used for Instagram (such use of colors would be especially useful if we had to compare the two companies).
 At the same time, beware when using colors with strong associations (like red and green) as they may flip the meaning in users' minds.